fsk-lab/botier/docs/source/usage/tutorial.rst

 BoTier Tutorial
 ===============

-The following code snippet shows a minimal example of using the hierarchical scalarization objective.
+The following code snippet shows a minimal example of using BoTier's hierarchical scalarization as a composite objective.

 In this example, our primary goal is to maximize the :math:`\sin(2 \pi x)` function to a value of min.
 0.5.
 If this is satisfied, the value of x should be minimized.